 When starting a small business, it can be difficult to know what insurance coverage is necessary to protect your company from the costs associated with legal liability, theft, property damage, and other unforeseen disasters.
 Depending on the industry, size, and location of a business, different types of insurance coverage may be necessary to ensure financial protection.
 This guide will cover everything small business owners must understand to choose the right types of insurance for their specific needs.
+For those already familiar with the various types of small business insurance, here is a short list of our top-recommended commercial insurers:

 Understanding Small Business Insurance